Characters: Kamen Rider Gaim Beat Riders

 - How Do I Shot Web?: Most of his fight in the first episode consisted of finding out what all his new powers and gear can do, while desperately finding out the most effective way of taking down the Monster of the Week.

 - Ideal Hero: No matter what people like Sid or Takatora say, Kouta never stops trying to protect others and refuses to accept the idea of sacrificing innocent people.
+His idealism is the reason why he's the God of this trope.

 - I Reject Your Reality: Kouta, after a talk with DJ Sagara, decides that his enemy isn't Yggdrasill or even Helheim, but a reality that states you have to sacrifice something to get something.
 He decides to destroy that rule.